emberjs/rfcs/text/0752-inject-service.md

 ## Drawbacks

 It might be considered churn.
 However, we could probably provide a codemod to automatically rename the imports, lessening the churn.

+Addons will need to live with a degraded injection API for a long time, if they want to support both versions.

 ## Alternatives